dnlrs/willy-server/SETUP_VS_PROJECT.md

 NOTE: if the linker cannot find the sqlite3.dll press Alt+F7, then Debugging and modify the Working Directory to '$ProjectDir..\';
       this may happen if the Visual Studio project is created in a folder different from the one (in our case) containing the ".git" folder.

+NOTE: to correctly connect client and server you should turn off firewall on public networks

 How to get the sqlite3 library (only for reference, not to be done)
 ===================================================================